rust-lang/unsafe-code-guidelines/wip/stacked-borrows.md

 1. We compute a fresh tag: `Untagged` for raw pointers, `Tag(Tracking::new_ptr_id())` for everything else.
 2. We determine if we will want to protect the items we are going to generate:
    This is the case only if `kind == FnEntry` and the type of this pointer is a reference (not a box).
-3. We perform reborrowing of the memory this pointer points to with the new tag and indicating whether we want protection, treating boxes as `RefKind::Unique`.
+3. We perform reborrowing of the memory this pointer points to with the new tag and indicating whether we want protection, treating boxes as `RefKind::Unique { two_phase: false }`.

 ### Deallocating memory